 '''

 logging:

 level: INFO

 appenders:

 - type: console

 threshold: ALL

 timeZone: UTC

 target: stdout

 logFormat: # TODO

+filterFactories:

+- type: URI

 '''

 Name Default Description

 type RE- The appender type.
 Must be console.

 QUIRED

-thresh- ALL The lowest level of events to print to the console.
+threshold ALL The lowest level of events to print to the console.

-old

-time- UTC The time zone to which event timestamps will be converted.
+timeZone UTC The time zone to which event timestamps will be converted.

-Zone

 target stdout The name of the standard stream to which events will be written.
 Can be stdout or

 stderr.

-logFor- default The Logback pattern with which events will be formatted.
-See the Logback documenta-
+logFormat default The Logback pattern with which events will be formatted.
+See the Logback documen-

-mat tion for details.
+tation for details.

+filterFacto- (none) The list of filters to apply to the appender, in order, after the thresold.

+ries